 - Patients who have altered mental status or developmental delays (where caregiver provides safety) may have two visitors.
 Staff members from group homes are considered an extension of the healthcare team and not a visitor; their presence may fulfill the role of meeting the patient's extended care needs.

 - Patients who need a caretaker to be trained for a skill in preparation of home care will be permitted a visitor for a limited education session only.

-  - Patients who have an outpatient/office appointment at any Ellis Medicine facility which include outpatient offices, radiation therapy, wound care, infusion, laboratory, or radiology, may have one person with them.
+- Patients who have an outpatient/office appointment at any Ellis Medicine facility which include outpatient offices, radiation therapy, wound care, infusion, laboratory, or radiology, may have two persons with them.
 Any patient who is accompanied by a child, of which the patient is the only parent/guardian, the child will be allowed entry with the parent.

-  - Persons with a stated or observed disability, including but not limited to physical impairment, sensory impairment, cognitive impairment, and/or intellectual impairment or mental illness are permitted one visitor to assist them during their visit at all times.
+- Persons with a stated or observed disability, including but not limited to physical impairment, sensory impairment, cognitive impairment, and/or intellectual impairment or mental illness are permitted two visitors to assist them during their visit at all times.

 - Procedural patients will be allowed 1 visitor pre- and post-surgery for a brief time until the physician meets with the patient and visitor.